Performance Marketing Explained: How You Only Pay for Results

 Performance marketing versus traditional advertising

 Traditional marketing: You pay for visibility (TV spots, radio, banners) without a guarantee of results.
-Think of John Wanamaker's famous quote: "Half of my advertising budget is wasted money; I just don't know which half."
+Consider John Wanamaker's famous quote: "Half my advertising money is wasted; the trouble is, I don't know which half."

 Performance marketing: Every amount you invest is linked to a measurable action.
 You know exactly which campaigns work and why.
-This makes performance marketing perfect for SMEs that want to grow efficiently.
+This makes performance marketing perfect for SMEs looking to grow efficiently.

-Brand marketing versus performance marketing: Brand marketing builds awareness in the long term, performance marketing generates direct results.
+Brand marketing versus performance marketing: Brand marketing builds long-term awareness, while performance marketing generates immediate results.
 The smartest companies combine both strategies for maximum impact.

-Key benefits of performance marketing for growing companies
+Key benefits of performance marketing for growing businesses

-Pay only for results that move your business forward.
+Only pay for results that advance your business.
 No money wasted on meaningless impressions or irrelevant clicks.

 Real-time optimization